arun81/network-sniffer/README.md

 1. Use tshark to sniff HTTP traffic on the host
 2. Adopt baseline learning at the beginning of the program to set average HTTP request rate
 3. Include various statistics : HTTP request rate, Top hits by Section, by Domain, by User-agent, by HTTP Method, by Status code, by Volume per Domain etc.
-4. Simple console-style outputs dashboard info
+4. Simple console-style outputs dashboard info with colored scheme
 5. Overflow protection: countermeasure of memory overrun by malformed payload
 6. By tagging each record with timestamp, enable to age out data that fall out a configurable retention window
+7. Highly configurable by static settings to change program behavior

 # Prerequisites
 - Wireshark 2.2+